-Clinical Data Interchange Standards Consortium (CDISC) defines and manages industry level data standards that are widely used during the analysis, reporting and submission of clinical data.
+Clinical Data Interchange Standards Consortium (CDISC) defines and manages industry level data standards that are widely used during the analysis, reporting and the regulatory submission of clinical data.
 For instance, the Study Data Tabulation Model (SDTM) is the submission data standard into which raw study data are mapped and collated.
 ADaM is a companion standard for use with analysis data and it is best practice to use SDTM data as the source for these datasets.
 Doing this allows for the easy documentation of any data processing with Define-XML, the CDISC standard for data definition files.

 Being able to trace the flow from source values to derived ones is a clear intention of the ADaM standard and that applies to the structure of any datasets and the required linkage to machine-readable metadata.
 It also is crucial that data are made analysis-ready so that the production of tables, listings and figures needs minimal effort to achieve with currently available tools with little or no further data manipulation.

 While SDTM domain classes are determined according to data type such as interventions, events or findings, their ADaM equivalents are classified by analysis approach.
 Of the main data structures, one is best suited to the needs of analysis of continuous data values while another supports categorical analyses.
 There also is a subject-level analysis dataset that needs to be created for every study where ADaM is used.

 All ADaM datasets are named ADxxxx, where xxxx is sponsor-defined and often carries over the name of the source SDTM domain.
 For example, an ADaM domain called ADLB would use the LB SDTM domain as its data source.
 This one-to-one domain mapping is not mandatory though and the required number of ADaM domains depends on the needs of any study data analysis or data review.
 An ADaM domain may use more than one SDTM domain as its source and carry a unique name that reflects this.